 |Run Azure services on-premises||Azure Arc allows you to run Azure services anywhere.
 This allows you to build consistent hybrid and multicloud application architectures by using Azure services that can run in Azure, on-premises, at the edge, or at other cloud providers.
 Azure Arc enabled services allow you to run Azure data services and Azure application services such as Azure App Service, Functions, Logic Apps, Event Grid, and API Management anywhere to support hybrid workloads.
 To learn more, see Azure Arc overview.|

 Azure integration benefits

-Azure Stack HCI is uniquely positioned for hybrid infrastructure, allowing you to take advantage of cloud and on-premises resources working together and natively monitor, secure, and back up to the cloud.
+Azure Stack HCI allows you to take advantage of cloud and on-premises resources working together and natively monitor, secure, and back up to the cloud.

 After you register your Azure Stack HCI cluster with Azure, you can use the Azure portal initially for:

 - Monitoring: View all of your Azure Stack HCI clusters in a single, global view where you can group them by resource group and tag them.